drhsqlite/fossil-mirror/www/alerts.md

 Fossil supports multiple methods for sending email alerts:

-  1. Pipe the email message text into a command, such as "sendmail".
+  1. Pipe the email message text into a command, such as `sendmail`.
   2. Store email messages as individual files in a directory and let some other process set up by the administrator take care of reading and forwarding those files.